Australian and Israeli leaders discuss extradition wrangle

 Leifer has been fighting extradition from Israel for six years and the legal wrangle to bring her before an Australian court has caused a diplomatic strain between the allies.

-Rivlin has been criticized for declining an invitation to meet three alleged victims during his visit this week to the Australian city of Melbourne where Leifer was the principal of an ultra-Orthodox Jewish school until 2008.
+Rivlin has been criticized for declining an invitation to meet three of the alleged victims during his visit this week to the Australian city of Melbourne, where Leifer was the principal of an ultra-Orthodox Jewish school until 2008.

-The three siblings who allege they were abused — Dassi Erlich, Nicole Meyer and Elly Sapper — have been at the center of public campaign to bring Leifer before an Australian court.
+Lawmaker Josh Burns, who represents an electorate where the three alleged victims — sisters Dassi Erlich, Nicole Meyer and Elly Sapper — live, said he raised their plight when Rivlin held a meeting with senior opposition lawmakers.

-The Associated Press does not usually identify alleged victims of sexual abuse, but the sisters have spoken publicly about their allegations.
+The Associated Press does not usually identify alleged victims of sexual abuse, but the siblings have spoken publicly about their allegations.

+“I was pleased that President Rivlin advised me that if hearings scheduled this week do not see this matter progress towards Malka Leifer being extradited to Australia, he will personally meet with the Chief Justice of Israel to discuss how this matter can be expedited,” Burns said in a statement.
+It is not clear whether Burns meant the President of the Supreme Court of Israel, who is equivalent to the Australian High Court Chief Justice.

+“This matter has dragged on far too long.
+These victims deserve justice and I will continue to fight until Malka Leifer is back in Australia facing trial,” Burns added.

 “Sadly, the president has underestimated the importance of this case to the Jewish and wider Australian community and the supportive encouragement that such a meeting would produce,” she added.